freenas/freenas-docs/userguide/system.rst

    you add a *Loader* or *rc.conf*, the changes you make will not take effect until the system is rebooted.
-Regardless of the type of tunable, your changes will persist at each boot and across upgrades unless the tunable is deleted or its "Enabled" checkbox is unchecked.
+Regardless of the type of tunable, your changes will persist at each boot and across upgrades unless the tunable is deleted or its :guilabel:`Enabled` checkbox is unchecked.

 Any tunables that you add will be listed in :menuselection:`System --> Tunables`.
-To change the value of an existing tunable, click its "Edit" button.
-To remove a tunable, click its "Delete" button.
+To change the value of an existing tunable, click its :guilabel:`Edit` button.
+To remove a tunable, click its :guilabel:`Delete` button.

 Some sysctls are read-only, meaning that they require a reboot in order to enable their setting.
 You can determine if a sysctl is